 Gifted

-Gifted is the of two famous literary figures, and the 18 months they spent living together – Frank Sargeson and Janet Frame.
+Gifted is the story of two famous literary figures, and the 18 months they spent living together – Frank Sargeson and Janet Frame.

 But it is no love story, unless you include Sargeson’s boyfriend Harry Doyle.
 But there is a strange bond between Sargeson and Frame – tense, respectful and perhaps even some paternal love.